hoc-courses/shared-resources/github-classroom-intro.md

 ![](https://raw.githubusercontent.com/hoc-labs/images/main/assignments-intro-4.png)

+### Cloning the Repository to your Local Computer

+Follow the directions in this [reference](./git-github-intro.md) on cloning.

 ### Assignment Contents

 The assignment repository contains all of the files you need to complete the assignment.

-### README.md - Assignment Directions
+### Assignment Directions

-The assignment will always contain at a minimum, a README.md file, which is what a repo displays as the default file for the repo.
-It is written in a special language \(markdown\) which allows the author to add special tags which will format the content to display nicely.
+The assignment will always contain at a minimum, a README file, which is what a repo displays as the default file for the repo.
+It is written in a special language, called [Markdown](https://guides.github.com/features/mastering-markdown/), which allows the author to add special tags which will format the content to display nicely.

 #### Starter Files

 Depending on the nature of the assignment, there may be starter files included in the assignment repo that you will use to start your assignment.
-The README.md file would explain what is included and how to setup the assignment with any starter files.
+The README file will explain what is included and how to setup the assignment with any starter files.

-### Cloning the Repository to your Local Computer

-Follow the directions in this [reference](./git-github-intro.md) on cloning.

-Once the command has completed, you can issue the **ls** command to see that a new directory, named bash-shell-[your-githubusername], has been created.
-Use the **cd** command to change directories into the newly created directory, followed by the **ls** command, to see the files that are included in this assignment.

 ## Turning in Your Assignment.

+When you are satisfied with your assignment, do one final push to the GitHub repo.
+Copy the URL to your repo and paste it into the assignment within your LMS.

-Once these operators are complete, your assignment has been turned in and your instructor can view your assignment and provide feedback if necessary.
+After you've completed these steps, your assignment has been turned in and your instructor can view your assignment and provide feedback if necessary.

-At any time, you can return to the GitHub page for the assignment repo, and refresh the page to see any changes you have pushed.

 **Note:** if you have forgotten the URL for the GitHub assignment repo, you can just paste in the assignment URL again and it will take you to the GitHub assignment repo page.